This Is Us Recap: The Head and the Heart

 Anyway, Kate’s feelings are news to Randall (and all of us), so he tracks down his sister to hash things out.
 It is wonderful!
 They talk about how, after Jack died, it was the year of Kate and Randall.
 They ate Hot Pockets and binged on Sex and the City.
 And then, so quickly, Kate lost her brother and her friend to Beth.
 Randall explains that Kate never lost him, and that obviously he was never into Sex and the City and only watched it because Kate loved it.
 This is all a very weird way to spend your bachelorette, but I am very much here for it.

 While the ladies have figured things out, there’s still Toby to worry about.
 When Kate hears that Randall bailed on the bachelor party, she informs her brother that all Toby really wanted was to spend time with Randall and Kevin.
 All of his bespectacled nerd friends were just rando fill-ins.
 So Randall and Kevin do the right thing and take Toby out for a stroll around Vegas to take in the sights and talk about their emotions.
-You know, bachelor party 101 type stuff.
+You know, Bachelor Party 101–type stuff.

 Toby admits that he has a younger brother who wants nothing to do with him and he was hopeful that Randall and Kevin would be his second chance at that type of relationship.
 He doles out some brotherly advice to both Pearson boys, which is nice, but really all they need to know is if he’s going to treat their sister right.
 He’s part of the club now.